How to make a great stir-fry

 Enjoy this takeaway favourite at home with ease!
 Glossy egg noodles, lots of veggies and chunks of chicken all in a glorious sweet chilli based sauce.

-Get the recipe: Honey and Soy Prawn Noodle Stir-fry
+Play Video: Honey and Soy Prawn Noodle Stir-Fry

 This seafood stir-fry is full of sweet and savoury flavour and lots of greens including broccolini and snow peas.